ralphcrutzen/RGBDigit/README.md

 The purpose of this library is to provide a *simple* and *intuitive* interface to programming an RGBDigit.

 Note that it is a work in progress.
-Not all functionality (like the infrared remote or reading temerature values) is covered yet.
+Not all functionality (like reading temerature values) is covered yet.

 Because I only own a RGBDigit shield without a temparature sensor, I'm not planning to add temperature functions to the library (for now...)